-‘I did everything I could out there’: Former UW star Ben Burr-Kirven makes strong case for a roster spot with Seahawks
+‘I did everything I could’: Former UW star Ben Burr-Kirven makes strong case for Seahawks roster spot

 What the Seahawks’ rookie linebacker might not know by the noon kickoff is where he could be taking his next snap in the NFL.

-Burr-Kirven, the 2018 Pac-12 defensive player of the year for the Huskies, made a strong final statement in his bid to earn one of the Seahawks’ final roster spots ahead of the league-wide cut-down deadline at 1 p.m. local time Saturday.
+Burr-Kirven, the 2018 Pac-12 defensive player of the year for the Huskies, made a strong final statement in his bid to earn one of the Seahawks’ final roster spots ahead of the leaguewide cutdown deadline at 1 p.m. local time Saturday.

 He had a game-high 12 tackles in Thursday night’s preseason finale against Oakland at CenturyLink Field — including one impressive sack of Mike Glennon on a fourth-and-goal play at the 1-yard line.
 Burr-Kirven also had another tackle for loss, a pass breakup in the backfield and another QB hit in which he was (curiously) flagged for roughing the passer.